atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 ## Plugins

 ### Storages
-The storage-manager will fail to launch if the timestamping configuration option is disabled.
+⚠️ Note: The storage-manager will fail to launch if the `timestamping` configuration option is disabled.
 From Zenoh 1.0.0 user-applications can load plugins.
 A, somehow, implicit assumption that dictated the behaviour of storages is that the Zenoh node loading them **has to add a timestamp to any received publication that did not have one**.
 This functionality is controlled by the `timestamping` configuration option.
 Until Zenoh 1.0.0 this assumption held true as only a router could load storage and the default configuration for a router enables `timestamping`.
 However, in Zenoh 1.0.0 nodes configured in `client` & `peer` mode can load storage and *their default configuration disables `timestamping`*.